What life insurance does?

 What is term life insurance?

-Term life insurance is the simplest, least expensive and most common life insurance product.
+Term life insurance is the simplest, least expensive, and most common life insurance product.

 What happens when my life insurance term ends?

-In most cases, at the end of the term, you’ll need to decide whether to reapply for more insurance.
-It will be more expensive because you’ll be 20 years older.
-Also, your medical circumstances may have changed, and there’s a chance that you may be ineligible for life insurance depending on your health experience.
+Also, your medical circumstances may have changed, and there’s a chance that you may be ineligible for life insurance depending on your health.
 (This is one of the reasons people select a permanent life insurance product.)

 What is permanent life insurance?